Lorys89/DELL_VOSTRO_5401-ICE-LAKE/README.md

 enter and then ctrl + w to save and then alt + q to exit. proceed to check if your CFG LOCK is unlocked.

-For the 2 DVMT values you have to go to the PchSetup menu and enter and look for 00A4 and set it from 02 to 05 and then move next to 00A5 and set from 02 to 03 then save with ctrl + w and to exit alt + ì and you will have the suitable DVMT values to the igpu ice lake.
+For the 2 DVMT values you have to go to the PchSetup menu and enter and look for 00A4 and set it from 02 to 05 and then move next to 00A5 and set from 02 to 03 then save with ctrl + w and to exit alt + q and you will have the suitable DVMT values to the igpu ice lake.

 ## Credits